UNISON learning continues – online

 Advanced employment law

-We’re working with employment law expert Tamara Lewis to offer an online version of our advanced employment law programme for experienced reps who already have a basic knowledge of employment law.
+We’re working on an online version of our advanced employment law programme for experienced reps who already have a basic knowledge of employment law.
 Full and refresher courses on Disability Discrimination Law were delivered in the autumn, and the first course of this year will be Contracts, Redundancy and TUPE.

 All of our advanced employment law courses will be advertised via the national events page.
 We’ll also contact activists who were on the waiting list for the classroom versions of these courses directly.